Interview Query

 Non-Technical Skills

-• Exceptional verbal and written communication/presentation skills to share technical insights and recommendations with colleagues in an easy to understand manner.
+• Exceptional verbal and written communication/presentation skills to share technical insights and recommendations with colleagues in an easy-to-understand manner.

 • Project management and leadership skills, as well as the ability to work effectively in a team.

-• Problem solving skills and critical thinking.
+• Problem-solving skills and critical thinking.

 • Ability to operate in a workforce targeted at consumer satisfaction.
-Many roles, especially BI analysts, will be called in to work with external partners and clients.
+Many roles, especially BI analysts, will be called to work with external partners and clients.

 Technical Skills